+- 1. Brake hose holder

+- 2. Bolt and nut

+- 3. Brake caliper bolt

-- 4 Brake caliper
+- 4. Brake caliper

-- 5 Axle bolt
+- Axle bolt

-- 5. Remove the axle bolt, push the wheel axle out from the left side, and then remove the wheel
+- 5. Remove the axle bolt, push the wheel axle out from the left side, and then remove the wheel.

-1 Wheel axle
+1. Wheel axle

 Do not apply the brake after the brake calipers have been removed, otherwise the brake pads will be forced shut.